ucsf-wynton/wynton-website-hpc/docs/scheduler/gpu.md

 Since we are using gpu.q slots to represent GPUs rather than the usual CPU cores, there is no way to ensure that a GPU node's CPU cores don't get oversubscribed.
 For this reason, please limit your CPU core usage to 4 CPU cores per GPU requested.
 This will prevent CPU core overloading on all the GPU node types.

 ## GPU use monitoring
-While it is not possible to log directly into the GPU nodes to monitor their usage, several statistics are availble from the login hosts.
+While it is not possible to log directly into the GPU nodes to monitor their usage, several statistics are available from the login hosts.
 For example:
 ```sh
 [alice@{{ site.login.name }} ~]$ qconf -se msg-iogpu3
 hostname              msg-iogpu3